The Best Method: Cloud vs. Physical Storage for Digital Evidence

 Needs Installation and Setup

-A potential factor to consider in cloud vs. physical evidence storage is the initial installation and setup of the infrastructure.
+A potential factor to consider when comparing cloud versus physical evidence storage is the initial installation and setup of the infrastructure.
 Unfortunately, this is one area where physical evidence storage may struggle.

 Physical evidence storage requires the installation and setup of hardware and software.
 This process can be time-consuming and resource-intensive, particularly for law enforcement agencies or legal firms with limited IT expertise.

 Besides, delays in budget approval, procurement, and shipping of hardware can further prolong the setup process.
-This can be a significant disadvantage compared to cloud storage, which can often be provisioned and accessed within a matter of hours or days.
+This can be a significant disadvantage compared to cloud storage, which can often be provisioned and accessed within hours or days.

 Constant Monitoring and Upgradation Required

-Perhaps the biggest drawback in opting for physical storage in the choice between cloud vs. physical evidence storage is that it requires constant monitoring and upgradation.
+Perhaps the biggest drawback of opting for physical storage in the choice between cloud and physical evidence storage is that it requires constant monitoring and upgrading.
 This is often needed to ensure optimal performance and security.

-Hardware is prone to wear and tear—even the most long-lasting physical media like flash drives and SSDs may face degradation.
-Besides that, hardware may need to be updated regularly to address vulnerabilities, improve performance, and support new file formats.
+Hardware is prone to wear and tear; even the most durable physical media, such as flash drives and SSDs, may experience degradation.
+Additionally, hardware may need to be updated regularly to address vulnerabilities, enhance performance, and support new file formats.

 This ongoing maintenance can be time-consuming and resource-intensive.
-For small departments or firms that don't have the budget for dedicated IT staff or outsourcing to third-party providers, this can be a problem.
+For small departments or firms that lack the budget for dedicated IT staff or outsourcing to third-party providers, this can be a significant problem.

 Cloud-Based Solutions vs. Traditional Storage: Which One is Better for Evidence Storage?